Engee documentation

 Definition of discrete-time models

-The ControlSystems.jl library allows you to create both continuous and discrete systems.
-The syntax for creating discrete time models is similar to that used for continuous systems, but you must pass the sampling step (sampling interval in seconds) as input to the function.
+The ControlSystems library.jl allows you to create both continuous and discrete systems.
+The syntax for creating discrete-time models is similar to that used for continuous systems, but the sampling step (the sampling interval in seconds) must be passed in the input data to the function.

 In [ ]: